zchee/golang-wiki/Home.md

 See [Questions](Questions).

+Please do not ask questions by editing or creating a wiki page.
+Any such changes will be silently reverted.

 ## Contributing

 - This wiki is open to editing by any member of the Go community with a GitHub account.